EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 arise when initialising a new GP due to the fact that it hasn't been trained on any data.)

 As with ordinary GPs, we can verify that our multi-level GP hasn't yet been trained on data.
-Note that each level of the GP has its own training data, so the `training_data` property of the multi-level GP is a `MultiLevel` object:
+Note that each level of the GP has its own training data, so the [`training_data`][exauq.core.modelling.MultiLevelGaussianProcess.training_data] property of the multi-level GP is a [`MultiLevel`][exauq.core.modelling.MultiLevel] object:

 ``` { .python .copy }